Meet Your Allies.

 Before joining the Neighborhood Allies team, Shad served as an Educator of 4-H Youth Development at the Penn State Center in Pittsburgh.
-There he piloted a leadership initiative for young African-American males of the East End of Pittsburgh so they could become actively engaged in the assessment, planning, implementation and evaluation of local neighborhood improvement projects.
-He has also worked as a Senior Executive Assistant to PA Senator Jim Ferlo where he conducted outreach activities throughout the 38th PA Senate District to serve as a conduit between constituents, the Senator and other state resources.
+There he piloted a leadership initiative for young Black males of the East End of Pittsburgh so they could become more actively involved in local neighborhood improvement projects.
+He has also worked as a Senior Executive Assistant to former state Senator Jim Ferlo where he conducted community outreach activities throughout the 38th PA Senate District to serve as a conduit between constituents, the Senator and other state resources.

 Director of Digital Inclusion